-Dropshipping has made it easy for aspiring entrepreneurs to ride the eCommerce wave.
+Dropshipping has made it easy for aspiring entrepreneurs to ride the e-commerce wave.

 This is because a dropship business requires lesser capital, is relatively easy to start, can be completely automated, and the risk-barrier is negligible.

-Google trends for the United States, show that an increasing number of people within the US have been searching for dropshipping terms over the last few years.
+Google trends for the United States show that an increasing number of people within the US have been searching for dropshipping terms over the last few years.
 To help you get started, we've outlined 10 dropshipping tips to start a dropship business for new entrepreneurs just like you.

 In the traditional retail model, resellers buy stock from suppliers and store inventory in their warehouse.
 The stock ordered is based on previous demand, fast-moving products, or sales forecasts.